 The current 'real time' online credit card payment

 But ordinary people and ordinary small businesses are fed up with the financial loss, frustration and often devastating consequences credit card fraud and identity theft can inflict.
-The multi billion dollar yearly cost (and growing) inflicted upon people and businesses that these activities cause together with the insurmountable quantities of law enforcement man hours and costly resources utilised to combat the scourge of online credit card fraud and identity theft is reaching breaking point.
-Enough is enough.
+The multi billion dollar yearly cost inflicted upon people and businesses that these activities cause together with the insurmountable quantities of law enforcement man hours and costly resources utilised to combat the scourge of online credit card fraud and identity theft is reaching breaking point.
+Many feel enough is enough.

-Although CDU is not yet an official data security standard, it does represent a bold ideal for a safer and more secure future for an internet connected world and is being adopted, by choice, by people and businesses courageous enough to move away from permanently storing sensitive data on internet connected systems, storage devices and networks in order to afford themselves and their customers with, arguably, by far the most effective data protection practice ever proposed.
+CDU represents a bold ideal for a safer and more secure future for an internet connected world and is being adopted, by choice, by people and businesses courageous enough to move away from permanently storing sensitive data on internet connected systems, storage devices and networks in order to afford themselves and their customers with, arguably, by far the most effective data protection practice ever proposed.

 e-Path is one such company.

-PCI DSS compliance helps but CDU gets the job done
+PCI compliance helps but CDU gets the job done

-PCI DSS compliance has revolutionised credit card data handling and storage security throughout the world.
-E-commerce activity is now immeasurably more secure thanks to PCI DSS.
+PCI compliance has revolutionised credit card data handling and storage security throughout the world.
+E-commerce activity is now immeasurably more secure thanks to PCI.

-However, PCI DSS compliance alone does not guarantee absolute and total security of credit card data
+However, PCI compliance alone does not guarantee absolute and total security of credit card data

 especially when credit card data is permanently stored on internet connected systems, storage devices, databases or networks ...

-When credit card data is permanently stored online or within any gateway system, device, database or network connected to the internet there will always be inherent risk involved, this is an uncomfortable fact.
+When credit card data is permanently stored online on in storage devices, databases or within networks there will always be inherent risk involved, this is an uncomfortable fact.

 No official security standard today, including PCI, can possibly protect against a brand new hacking technology or method that may be invented and unleashed on the internet tomorrow morning.
 But CDU does.